dsaucez/SLICES/docs/infrastructure.md

 available and if there is no requirements in terms of resiliency of the infrastructure.

-The uplink capacity is computed in the same way as for the _spine-and-leaf_ architecture in order that no congestion can occur between clusters of the same entity.
+The uplink capacity is computed in the same way as for the spine-and-leaf architecture such that no congestion can occur between clusters of the same administrative domain.